phyzhenli/AM/README.md

 The goal of the method is to generate approximate multipliers based on the data distributions extracted from the target application with consideration of the input polarity.

-### src

-The 'software/src' folder contains the template of the algorithm.
+The 'software' folder contains the MATLAB code of the method.
 Please follow the steps to generate multipliers:

-- Step-1: select the unsigned multiplier or the signed multiplier.
+- Step-1: select the unsigned multiplier or the signed multiplier sign.

 - Step-2: decide the number of rows of the partial products to be compressed.